Tourist Places to Visit in Old Delhi

 Old Delhi, about 6 km (4 miles) north of the city center, is in a state of decay.
 The old havelis (mansions) that line the galis (side lanes) of Chandni Chowk, the main artery of this old district, are architecturally stunning but cry out for repair.
 The whole area is extremely crowded.
 Still, Old Delhi’s monuments—Lal Qila and Jama Masjid—are magnificent, and Chandni Chowk is great fun to explore.

-A Good Walk
+A Good Walk in Old Delhi

 Swan Tours organizes regular walking tours for visitors in Delhi, Start in Old Delhi with a morning tour of Lal Qila, Emperor Shah jahan’s sprawling 17th-century capital.
 From here set your sights on a red, rectangular three-story building (look for a flock of pigeons flying overhead) on the opposite side of Nataji Subhash Marg, the busy street in front of the fort: This is the Charity Birds Hospital, a delightful hospital that is as much a respite for human visitors as for the nonhuman patients tended inside.